19JAN 2010

 Working with data in an External List using the SharePoint Object Model

 The code in this sample doesn’t really differ from the way you fetch information from any other list in SharePoint (2007 or 2010).
 This – of course – is very welcomed news, as we do not need to learn any new frameworks or tools to work with the data in our external lists.
-It simply works as any other SPList, basically.
+It simply works like any other SPList, basically.

 Retrieving external data, made simple:

 When fetching items from an external list, you can simply do that by utilizing the good-old SPList object.
-We do not need to work with any other types of namespaces or frameworks in order to do this.
+We do not need to work with any other types of namespaces or frameworks to do this.

-In my SQL Server I’ve got a table called "ProductList".
+In my SQL Server, I’ve got a table called ProductList.

 This list is filled with the following data: